 9d.
 The director must have the responsibility, authority, and support necessary to manage the program successfully.
 This shall be documented in a written job description that also shall clearly define the position of the director within the institutional hierarchy.
 The program director must be responsible for organizing continuous program review and development processes that assure program effectiveness.
 The program director's appointment must include sufficient time for administrative and teaching responsibilities as well as opportunities and support for professional development.

 9e.
-Each program must have a minimum equivalent of one full-time licensed veterinarian and a minimum equivalent of one full-time credentialed veterinary technician who must* be a graduate of an AVMA-accredited program. (*Compliance with "must" in 9e is expected by June 30, 2015; prior to June 30, 2015 programs should have credentialed veterinary technicians who are graduates of an AVMA-accredited program.
-Any new hire must be compliant with 9e as written.)
+Each program must have a minimum equivalent of one full-time licensed veterinarian and a minimum equivalent of one full-time credentialed veterinary technician who must be a graduate of an AVMA CVTEA-accredited program.

 9g.
 The institution must provide evidence that it evaluates program personnel regularly and assists and facilitates professional growth.
-Program personnel should be encouraged to be participating members of local, state, and national professional associations.
+Program personnel should be encouraged and financially supported to be participating members of local, state, and national veterinary professional associations.

 10b.
 The specific courses shall teach basic medical science, communication, critical thinking, decision-making, and clinical application skills.
 Integration of nursing, technical, and medical skills within the curriculum must use live animals.
 Whenever possible, animal nursing skills should be developed in a setting and under conditions that are a reflection of the manner in which graduates will use these skills.